react-navigation/react-navigation.github.io/versioned_docs/version-6.x/material-top-tab-navigator.md

 Style to apply to the tab view container.

+#### `overScrollMode`

+Used to override default value of overScroll mode in Android.

+- `'auto'`: Allow a user to over-scroll this view only if the content is large enough to meaningfully scroll.
+- `'always'`: Always allow a user to over-scroll this view.
+- `'never'`:  Never allow a user to over-scroll this view.

 #### `tabBar`

 Function that returns a React element to display as the tab bar.